 Risk & Research

-What does it mean to be a college-preparatory high school, like Flintridge Sacred Heart Academy?
-According to Nora Murphy, FSHA’s librarian, it means that students are ready to handle the academic rigor that greets them as college freshman.
+What does it mean to be a college-preparatory high school, like Flintridge Sacred Heart?
+According to Nora Murphy, our librarian, it means that students are ready to handle the academic rigor that greets them as college freshmen.
 And as Murphy knows, one major scholarly stumbling block for many freshman students is the dreaded research project.

-To help the academic transition from high school to college, Murphy developed our four-year Research Program, which is designed to teach students the research skills they’ll be expected to know after they leave FSHA.
+To help the academic transition from high school to college, Murphy developed our four-year Research Program, which is designed to teach students the research skills they’ll be expected to know after they leave Flintridge Sacred Heart.

 We start by cultivating curious minds.
 We encourage students to blend personal interests with academic ones as they explore the complex systems that make up our modern world.